apache/allura/pyforge/docs/platform_tour.rst

 Introduction
 ---------------

-The new Forge is implemented as a collection of plugin applications on top of a robust and open platform.
+The new Forge is implemented as a collection of tool applications on top of a robust and open platform.
 Some of the services provided by the platform include:

 - Indexing and search
 - Authentication and Authorization
-- Email integration (every plugin application gets its own email address)
+- Email integration (every tool application gets its own email address)
 - Asynchronous processing via RabbitMQ
 - Simple autolinking between different artifacts in the forge
 - Attachment handling
-- Plugin administration
+- Tool administration

-Plugins, on the other hand, provide the actual user interface and logic to manipulate forge artifacts.
-Some of the plugins currently impemented include:
+Tools, on the other hand, provide the actual user interface and logic to manipulate forge artifacts.
+Some of the tools currently impemented include:

 admin
-  This plugin is installed in all projects, and allows the administration of the project's plugins, authentication, and authorization search
+  This tool is installed in all projects, and allows the administration of the project's tools, authentication, and authorization search
-  This plugin is installed in all projects, and provides the ability to search a project for various types of artifacts. home
+  This tool is installed in all projects, and provides the ability to search a project for various types of artifacts. home
-  This plugin is installed in all projects, and provides the ability to customize the project landing page with "widgets" shared by other plugins.
+  This tool is installed in all projects, and provides the ability to customize the project landing page with "widgets" shared by other tools.
 Git, Hg, SVN
-  These plugins allow you to host a version control system in the Forge.
+  These tools allow you to host a version control system in the Forge.
   They also provides the ability to "fork" Git and Hg repos in order to provide your own extensions.
 Wiki
-  This plugin provides a basic wiki with support for comments, attachments, and notifications.
+  This tool provides a basic wiki with support for comments, attachments, and notifications.
 Tracker
-  This plugin provides an extensible ticketing system for tracking feature requests, defects, or support requests.
+  This tool provides an extensible ticketing system for tracking feature requests, defects, or support requests.
 Forum
-  This plugin provides a forum interface with full email integration as well.
+  This tool provides a forum interface with full email integration as well.
   The forum also handles attachments to posts either via the web interface or via email.

 Ming Databases and the Context Object